vladislav-bordiug/ChatGPT_DALL_E_StableDiffusion_Telegram_Bot/README.md

 Go back to the variables and add DATABASE_URL via "Add reference".

-Also go to ther worker - Settings - Public Networking and add tap "Generate Domain".
-Copy this domain and add variable "BASE_WEBHOOK_URL".
-It needs to be something like "https://<Your unique part>.up.railway.app/".
-After that got to the Crypto Bot - Crypto Pay - My Apps - <Your app> - Webhooks, tap "Enable Webhooks" and send URL "https://<Your unique part>.up.railway.app/<CRYPTO BOT API TOKEN>".
+Also go to worker – Settings – Public network and click “Generate Domain”.
+Copy this domain and add it to the "BASE_WEBHOOK_URL" variable.
+It should be something like “https://<Your unique part>.up.railway.app/”.
+After that, go to Crypto Bot - Crypto Pay - My Applications - <Your Application> - Webhooks, click "Enable Webhooks" and send the URL "https://<Your unique part>.up.railway.app/<CRYPTO BOT API TOKEN>".

 All variables: